Observational signatures of forming young massive clusters: continuum emission from dense HII regions: Results

 As expected with the bimodal evolution for the OC- and YMC-forming cases (Section~\ref{ssec:FY21}), the simulation data points for these cases separately distribute in Fig.~\ref{fig:HIInd}.
 For case M6R56st of the OC formation (large reddish circles), for instance, the points reside in the relatively lower right portion of each panel.
 The points go to the lower-right side as time goes on, representing the standard evolution of an \hii bubble expansion where the electron number density gradually decreases with increasing time \citep{Spitzer78}.
 These points locate near the density-size relation for the Galactic \hii regions.
 Although the inclination of these points is steeper than $\nel \propto D^{-1}$, reducing the threshold intensity makes them spread widely around the Galactic correlation (dotted and dashed) lines.

 In stark contrast, data points for case M6R28st representing the YMC formation (large bluish circles) are in the relatively upper left portion of each panel, near the extragalactic radio samples by \citetalias{Hunt09}.
-Moreover, these data points hardly move for $t \lesssim 2~\tff$, unlike the OC-forming case described above.
+Furthermore, unlike the OC-forming case described above, these data points hardly move for $t \lesssim 2~\tff$.
 These remarkable features come from the peculiar evolution of the YMC formation suggested by RHD simulations; an \hii bubble bound by the strong gravity of a newborn cluster postpones the dynamic expansion and retains the high electron density.
 Fig.~\ref{fig:HIInd} suggests that our numerical simulations successfully explain the YMC formation occurring in nearby starburst galaxies.

-In addition to the above two cases representing the OC and YMC formation, we also perform the same post-process calculations for other cases studied in \citetalias{FY21} (Table~\ref{tab:simpar}).
+In addition to the two cases above representing the OC and YMC formation, we also perform the same post-process calculations for other cases studied in \citetalias{FY21} (Table~\ref{tab:simpar}).
 As indicated by small filled symbols representing these cases, the distribution of the simulation data is bimodal, reflecting the bimodal evolution of the OC- and YMC-forming cases.
-We conclude that the distinct distribution of extragalactic \hii regions on the density-size diagram is the signature of the YMC formation, i.e., that of the gravity-bounded long-lasting dense \hii regions.
+We conclude that the distinct distribution of extragalactic \hii regions on the density-size diagram is the signature of the YMC formation, i.e., that of the long-lasting dense \hii regions bounded by gravity.